hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 For now, edit the `example.nomad` file to uncomment the count and set it to 3:

 ```
-# Control the number of instances of this groups.
+# Control the number of instances of this group.
 # Defaults to 1
 count = 3
 ```